hotmeshio/sdk-typescript/README.md

 }
 ```

-> 💡 **Developer Note**: A complete implementation of this Pipeline example with OpenAI Vision integration, processing hooks, and document workflow automation can be found in the [test suite](./tests/memflow/pipeline).
+> 💡 A complete implementation of this Pipeline example with OpenAI Vision integration, processing hooks, and document workflow automation can be found in the [pipeline test suite](https://github.com/hotmeshio/sdk-typescript/tree/main/tests/memflow/pipeline).

 ---